 Providing a healthy, safe working environment for employees should be a matter of common sense.
 However, employers do not always do what they should to keep their workplaces safe.
 The Occupational Safety and Health Administration (OSHA) is the U.S. government agency in charge of overseeing employers and citing them for safety violations that put workers in danger.
 OSHA also investigates all work-related deaths and catastrophes in the workplace.
 Employers are required to report fatalities and catastrophes to OSHA.
 Catastrophes are defined as events that result in the hospitalization of three or more employees.

-At Wingate, Russotti, Shapiro & Halperin, LLP our NY workplace accident attorneys will do whatever is possible to see that you are compensated for your injuries suffered while on the job.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP our NY workplace accident attorneys will do whatever is possible to see that you are compensated for your injuries suffered while on the job.
 We take pride in representing those who have been injured in workplace accidents.
 We intentionally limit the number of cases we handle so that every client receives the personal attention we are known for providing.
 If you have been injured in a workplace accident, please call (212) 986-7353 for a free consultation.

 In a recent year, OSHA identified the ten most commonly reported OSHA violations in work places, including: